 The Trust’s honorary archivist, Jane Milton, posts extracts from this rich trove of unpublished material in her blog, ‘Exploring Melanie Klein’s Archive at the Wellcome Library’.

-- Type ‘digklein’ into the ‘Search the Library Catalogues’ field
+- Type ‘digklein’ into the ‘Search the catalogue’ search bar

-- Click the ‘View online’ button for the item you want to look at
+- Click the ‘Online’ button next to the item you want to view

 About the collection

-In her will, Melanie Klein left her notes and papers to the Melanie Klein Trust, and they were at first in the care of Hanna Segal.
-In 1984 they were given to the Contemporary Medical Archives Centre of the Wellcome Library for the History and Understanding of Medicine, where they could be more easily preserved and made available to scholars.
+In her will, Melanie Klein left her notes and papers to the Melanie Klein Trust, and they were initially in the care of Hanna Segal.
+In 1984 they were given to the Contemporary Medical Archives Centre of the Wellcome Library for the History and Understanding of Medicine, where they could be more easily preserved and made available to researchers.
 Thus the material is now owned by the Wellcome Library, while the Melanie Klein Trust retains copyright.